Marriage to a Romanian Citizen

 - Official report completed with the help of an authorized interpreter when a marriage between non speaking Romanian or deaf persons occurs.

-It is mandatory that the foreign documents (except the passport) have the1961 Hague Convention Apostils.
+It is mandatory that the foreign documents (except the passport) have the 1961 Hague Convention Apostille.
 Or, they can also be over-legalized in order to be recognized in Romania.

 Marriage can be fulfilled at the expiry of the 10th day; both the day of marriage statement and the day of marriage celebration must be covered.

 After the 10th day, the marriage can take place only before the medical certificates expire.